linode/packer-plugin-linode/.web-docs/components/data-source/image/README.md

 <!-- Code generated from the comments of the LinodeCommon struct in helper/common.go; DO NOT EDIT MANUALLY -->

-- `linode_token` (string) - The Linode API token.
-This can also be specified in LINODE_TOKEN environment variable
+- `linode_token` (string) - The Linode API token required for provision Linode resources.
+  This can also be specified in LINODE_TOKEN environment variable.

 <!-- End of code generated from the comments of the LinodeCommon struct in helper/common.go; -->